Dental Bridges restore the structure and appearance of your smile by bridging the gap left by missing teeth.

 What type of bridges are there?

 In cases where there are no adjacent teeth to act as anchors, we may recommend a dental implant.
-An implant is a metal post that is surgically embedded into the bone, and is capped with a crown as an abutment.
+An implant is a metal post that is surgically embedded into the bone and is capped with a crown as an abutment.
 Sometimes, when the span is large, we may recommend an implant-supported prosthesis.

 What are the dental bridge procedures involved?

-During the first appointment for traditional fixed bridges, the dentist reduces the adjacent abutment teeth that will act as anchors.
+During the first appointment for traditional fixed bridges, the dentist usually reduces the adjacent abutment teeth that will act as anchors.
 Next, impressions are made, from which a metal framework, including the pontic, will be created and covered in porcelain.

-By the second appointment, the final bridge is fitted over the teeth.
+By the second appointment, the final bridge is usually fitted over the teeth.
 The total treatment time is usually two weeks, but it varies depending on the type of bridge.

-For patients who are having major restorative work done (implants, crowns, veneers, bridges) we recommend a course of bleaching prior to having the work done.
+For patients who are having major restorative work done (implants, crowns, veneers, bridges) we normally recommend a course of bleaching prior to having the work done.
 This is because, if the restorative work is matched to the yellow or grey teeth, there is no way to change the colour after the work is completed.

 How do I care for a bridge?

-Your dentist may suggest you use floss threaders to help remove bacteria from hard to reach spaces between the bridge and adjacent teeth and gums.
+Your dentist may suggest you use floss threaders to help remove bacteria from hard-to-reach spaces between the bridge and adjacent teeth and gums.

 Over time, you may need dental bridge repair work.
-However, as long as you maintain optimal daily oral hygiene habits, you can expect your fixed bridge to last 10 to 15 years, and in some cases, even longer.
+However, as long as you maintain daily oral hygiene habits, you can usually expect your fixed bridge to last 10 to 15 years, and in some cases, even longer.